francdoc/libximc/examples/testappeasy_C/README.txt

 $ make run

 To quickly build and run the example on Linux, you can run the script testappeasy_C.sh .
 You don't need to install libraries for it to work.
 It will automatically build and run the example.
-If the script outputs a message that the device has not been found, you can change the device address to the correct one in the script line:
+If the script displays a message that the device has not been found, you can change the device address to the correct one:
 ./testappeasy_C  xi-com:/dev/ttyACM0

  * In Windows: testappeasy_C can be built using testappeasy_C.sln.
 Make sure that Microsoft Visual C++ Redistributable Package 2013 is installed.